apache/flink/docs/dev/table/hive/hive_read_write.md

 Flink SQL> INSERT OVERWRITE mytable SELECT 'Tom', 25;
 {% endhighlight %}

-Data can also be inserted into a particular partitions.
+Data can also be inserted into particular partitions.

 {% highlight sql %}
 # ------ Insert with static partition ------